tychen742/dataSciencePy/syllabus.md

 As a flipped classroom, students are provided with either reading or video material that they are expected to view/read prior to class.
 Classes will involve brief refreshers on new concepts followed by working on exercises in class that cover that concept.
-While students are working on exercises the instructor will actively engage with students to help them understand material they find confusing, explain misunderstandings and help identify mistakes that are preventing students from completing the exercises, and discuss novel applications and alternative approaches to the data analysis challenges students are attempting to solve.
-For more challenging topics class may start with 20-30 minute demonstrations on the concepts followed by time to work on exercises.
+While students are working on exercises, the instructor will actively engage with students to help them understand material they find confusing, explain misunderstandings, help identify mistakes that are preventing students from completing the exercises, and discuss novel applications and alternative approaches to the data analysis challenges students are attempting to solve.
+For more challenging topics, class may start with 20-30 minute demonstrations on the concepts followed by time to work on exercises.